 Find what questions you need to answer, then find the right platform to get those answers.

-Note: We did not review enterprise analytics platforms Adobe Analytics Cloud (ex-Omniture), IBM Digital Analytics (ex-Coremetrics) or Clicktale.
+Note: We did not review open source or enterprise analytics platforms Adobe Analytics Cloud (ex-Omniture), IBM Digital Analytics (ex-Coremetrics) or Clicktale.
 We also didn’t review Kissmetrics, which was merged with a larger product earlier this year and has been losing steam for the past few years.